-The Mason School of Business at the College of William & Mary is featured in the new “Business as Unusual: Guide to Graduate Programs” report published by NetImpact.
+The Raymond A. Mason School of Business at William & Mary is featured in the new “Business as Unusual: Guide to Graduate Programs” report published by NetImpact.
 NetImpact is a leading nonprofit that supports a new generation to work for a sustainable future.
 The report was published on Aug.
 16.

 “More than 3,300 graduate students shared their perspectives on their schools in this year’s Business as Business as UNusual Guide, and it’s clear that addressing social and environmental themes have become student ‘must-haves’ in competitive MBA curricula,“ says Liz Maw, CEO of Net Impact.

 That data is reflected in the survey responses about the Mason School, especially the courses which take a focus on Social Entrepreneurship, Field Consultancy, and Non-profit Management.

 Another example of the school’s dedication to these revolutionary new learning themes is the home of the Mason School — Alan B. Miller Hall, which was awarded a LEED Gold Certification by the U.S Green Building Council in 2010.